yousifj129/Flappy-bird-game/README.md

 ## About The Project
 ![alt text](./Assets/Screenshot.png)
 This game is my replica of the good old Flappy Bird game, which was taken down by its developer idk how many years ago.
 I made it as my first project in GA (General Assembly)
-<a href="https://ma9ici4n.itch.io/pixel-art-bird-16x16">source of bird image<a>
-<a href="https://github.com/autruonggiang/build-a-flappy-bird-clone-with-phaser">source of background<a>
-<a href="https://poppop.ai/ai-sound-effect-generator">source of sound effects<a>
-<a href="https://poppop.ai/sound-effects/jump-sound">source of background music<a>

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>